ASHA-M/GOVERNMENT-POLICY-PROJECT/README.md

 ## Key insights

 The Recycling rate was between 41% - 44% during 2010 to 2020.
-Biggest decrease in sales was between 2017-18 and 2018-19.
+Biggest decrease in single use plastic bag sales was between 2017-18 and 2018-19.
+Supermarkets were the biggest sellers of single use plastic bags.
+Most of the charitable donations went to unknown causes.
+Some companies donated extra on top of the money they made from the sale of single use plastic bags while some deducted large amounts.

 ## Data Limitations

 Companies with over 250 employees were only recorded by the government as this law only applies to them.
-Some companies choose not to disclose what causes they were donating the money to.
+Some companies choose not to disclose what good causes they were donating the money to.
 During Covid-19 the government briefly paused the policy for online groccery deliveries.

+## Comments

+It would be interesting to look at the data from other parts of the United Kingdom such as Wales as they introduced the single use plastic bag surcharge in 2011.

 ## Data Sources